nerdyjohnny/ovidoc/docs/source/usage.rst

 .. important:: Tempbans issues due to a death is non-appealable unless you are killed due to someone breaking rules.
 Please included this in the ban request and how many lives you had before encountering the rule breaker.

-Ban appeals can be submitted at [http://discord.gg/Erg3fCV7zh](http://discord.gg/Erg3fCV7zh) in the #support  channel.
+.. appeals:: Ban appeals can be submitted at [http://discord.gg/Erg3fCV7zh](http://discord.gg/Erg3fCV7zh) in the #support  channel.

 Commands
 ----------------